alexandre-cruel/TpJavaScript/README.md

 <strong>The units</strong> are the military force of your city.
 Keep enough
 troops may be a good idea if you don't wan't to die in the early game.

+<h4>Church</h4>

+<strong>Churches </strong> are meant to boost the production of the city.
+The more church you have, the more ressources you produce each years.

 <h4>Tradings</h4>

 <strong>Tradings</strong> are a very powerful way to increase your ressources.